 Poverty is perhaps the worst form of violence against children.
-In a country where 40 per cent of the population is poor, vulnerability to various forms of deprivation potentially affects almost one in two children.
+In a country where 40%of the population is poor, vulnerability to various forms of deprivation potentially affects almost one in two children.

-The number of children involved in work that seriously jeopardises their education and adequate development is unknown, but estimates range from 12.6 million (Census 2001), to 60-115 million, as claimed by civil society organisations.
+The number of children involved in work that seriously jeopardises their education and adequate development is unknown, but estimates range from 12.6 million (Census 2001) to 60-115 million, as civil society organizations claim.

 Children are victims of abuse, exploitation, neglect and violence within their own families, schools and communities.
-Child trafficking is an especially serious problem in the state of West Bengal. (give figures as worst performing district).
-Duped by traffickers, families give up their children on false promises of job, education and marriage opportunities away from the village.
-Trafficked children normally end up in the worst forms of exploitation, such as sex work, pornography, domestic labour.
+Child trafficking is an especially serious problem in the state of West Bengal.
+Duped by traffickers, families give up their children on false promises of employment, education and marriage opportunities away from the village.
+Trafficked children usually end up in the worst forms of exploitation, such as sex work, pornography, domestic labour.

-Since the late ’80s, CINI has worked with children living on the streets, run-away, missing, sexually and physically abused, at risk of early marriage, out of school, or victims of other forms of violence.
+Since the late 1980s, CINI has worked with children living on the streets, runaway, missing, sexually and physically abused, at risk of early marriage, out of school or victims of other forms of violence.
 CINI Child Protection Resource Centre coordinates programme activities and fosters innovation in both institutional and community-based child protection work.

 To find out more about our protection projects please contact us directly on Freya@cini.org.uk